-When segmenting responses by job title, a significant disconnect emerges between senior level and middle-upper management buyers.
-Buyers at the top of the organizational hierarchy, such as founders, owners, and CEOs, are much more likely to say that there was a single final decision maker (likely themselves).
+When segmenting responses by job title, a significant disconnect emerged between senior level and middle-upper management buyers.
+Buyers at the top of the organizational hierarchy, such as founders, owners, and CEOs, were much more likely to say that there was a single final decision maker (likely themselves).

 In other words, stakeholders view the buying process differently depending on what role in the organization and the process they play.
 Mid-level management may provide recommendations to the executive buyer and see this as a collaborative purchasing process.
 By the same token, the executive buyer (likely the CEO, owner, or founder) may view the same situation as having a single-decision-maker buying model.

-While the technology buying process as a whole may be more collaborative during the COVID-19 pandemic, there’s also evidence that executives are holding on to final decision-making power.
+While the technology buying process as a whole may have been more collaborative during the COVID-19 pandemic, there’s also evidence that executives were holding on to final decision-making power.

-When comparing data from the latest B2B Buying Disconnect, published in December of 2019, and data collected in May 2020, there are some clear differences in buying committee dynamics.
-Most notably, the frequency of sole decision-makers has declined by 35% in 6 months.
-More companies are providing recommendations to execs for the final decision than they were before the pandemic.
+When comparing data from the 2020 B2B Buying Disconnect, published in December of 2019, and data collected in May 2020, there are some clear differences in buying committee dynamics.
+Most notably, the frequency of sole decision-makers declined by 35% in 6 months.
+More companies were providing recommendations to execs for the final decision than they were before the pandemic.

-This change suggests that, while buying processes are becoming more inclusive of additional stakeholders and participants, final decision-making power is indeed centralized at the executive level in nearly half of B2B technology purchases.
+This change suggests that, while buying processes were becoming more inclusive of additional stakeholders and participants, final decision-making power was indeed centralized at the executive level in nearly half of B2B technology purchases in May of 2020.

 Using This Data to Your Advantage

-Stabilization in software purchasing will allow B2B software vendors to more readily predict and plan on retention, lead generation, and new sales forecasting.
+Stabilization in software purchasing will allow B2B technology companies to more readily predict and plan on retention, lead generation, and new sales forecasting.
 The most promising news is for businesses focusing on retention—the market trend shows that most businesses have already made the cuts they expect to need to get through 2020.